laurilopes/api_docs/v1/documentation/resources/petitions/auth_keys.md

         "auth_key": "29b109add0012f47754a28309b670a2c"
     }

-_Note: A public API key, timestamp, endpoint, and request signature are required parameters on all requests, and have been omitted from the tables and examples above._
+_Note: A public API key is a required parameter on all requests, and a timestamp, endpoint, and request signature are required on certain requests.
+For readability, these parameters have been omitted from the tables and examples above._